 Guillain-Barre syndrome is a serious condition that requires immediate hospitalization because it can worsen rapidly.
 The sooner appropriate treatment is started, the better the chance of a good outcome.

 The exact cause of Guillain-Barre syndrome isn't known.
 The disorder usually appears days or weeks after a respiratory or digestive tract infection.
 Rarely, recent surgery or vaccination can trigger Guillain-Barre syndrome.
-Recently, there have been cases reported following infection with the Zika virus.
+There have been cases reported following infection with the Zika virus.
 Guillain-Barre syndrome may occur after infection with the COVID-19 virus.
-It's also a rare reaction in those who receive the Johnson & Johnson COVID-19 vaccine.
+It's also a rare reaction in those who receive the Johnson & Johnson or AstraZeneca COVID-19 vaccine.

 In Guillain-Barre syndrome, your immune system — which usually attacks only invading organisms — begins attacking the nerves.
 In AIDP, the nerves' protective covering (myelin sheath) is damaged.
 The damage prevents nerves from transmitting signals to your brain, causing weakness, numbness or paralysis.